Johannes Münzner | Focus

 Fotos: Evelyne Maier und Franz Svoboda

-The accordion has passed an enormous metamorphosis since its invention in Vienna in 1829.
-It's actually an unbelievable story, from the classical side instrument to a solo instrument in many concert halls across the globe.
-However, this diversity of possibilities is still only apparent to a very small audience today.
+Since its invention in Vienna in 1829, the accordion has undergone an enormous metamorphosis.
+It is actually an almost unbelievable story, from the classical accompanying instrument for songs and marches at that time to the solo instrument in many concert halls across the globe.
+However, this variety of possibilities is still only apparent to a very small audience today.

-Johannes Münzner studied "classical accordion" at the Franz Schubert Conservatory in Vienna.
-In his concerts, he always places emphasis on the multifaceted presentation of the bayan, as a special Russian construction of this instrument with buttons on both sides.
-Thus, this instrument sounds in a play of J.S.
-Bach like an organ or like a horn quartet in a slow movement by Mozart.
-Transcriptions are almost mandatory for any accordionist due to the very modest age of the instrument.
-However, more and more original compositions are written, which show an enormous range of musical content - demonstrated and explained by Johannes Münzner.
+Johannes Münzner studied classical accordion at the Franz Schubert Conservatory in Vienna.
+In his concerts he always focuses on the multifaceted presentation of the bayan, as the special Russian construction of this instrument with buttons on both sides is called.
+Thus this instrument in the guise of a piece by J.S.
+Bach sounds like an organ to sound like a horn quartet in a slow movement by Mozart.
+Transcriptions are almost obligatory for every accordionist due to the very modest age of the instrument.
+However, more and more original compositions are being written that reveal an enormous range of musical content - performed and explained by Johannes Münzner.

 Händel-Haus | Große Nikolaistr.
 5 | 06108 Halle